rickapps/dots-game/README.md

 ## Algorithm Overview
 All game data is stored locally and managed by class **GameStorage**.
 Each time a player draws a line on the gameboard, an AJAX post is sent to the server passing the current *lines[]* array and the line the player added.
 The server responds with a tuple containing **(line#,box#,box#)** where *line#* is the line the player added, and *box#* is the square completed by the line.
 A single line can complete up to two squares on the gameboard.
 If both *box#'s* are -1, the player's turn ends and the the next player can move.
 On the machine's turn, an AJAX post is made to the server passing the current *lines[]* array.
 The machine responds with a list of tuples; **[(line#,box#,box#), (line#,box#,box#), ...]**.
 If the machine's turn does not complete any boxes, the list contains only one entry, **[(line#,-1, -1)]**.
 If a move does complete at least one box, the machine draws another line and an additional tuple is added to the list.

-All moves returned by the server, both for the player and for the machine, are stored locally in **GameStorage**. **GameStorage** maintains an up-to-date *lines[]* array, *claims[]* array, and player scores. **GameStorage** also maintains a *queue* array containing the moves to be drawn by the UI.
-The UI draws the moves at a timed, slow pace so the user can visually follow each move.
+All moves returned by the server, both for human players and for the machine, are stored locally in **GameStorage**. **GameStorage** maintains an up-to-date *lines[]* array, *claims[]* array, and player scores. **GameStorage** also maintains a *queue* array containing the moves to be drawn by the UI.
+The UI draws the moves at a timed, slow pace so the user can visually track each move.
 Once a move is drawn, it is discarded from the queue.
 A player can close the web page at anytime and the current state of the game is stored in **GameStorage.lines** and **GameStorage.claims**.
 The next time the game page is displayed, it will be restored to its previous state.

-The gameboard UI reports player moves to the server and it slowly draws all moves stored in **GameStorage.queue**.
+The gameboard UI posts player moves to the server and it slowly draws all moves stored in **GameStorage.queue**.
 Once the moves are drawn, they are deleted from **GameStorage.queue**.
-The client UI waits for the player to draw another line or requests a move from the server depending on who has the current turn.
-The server indicates turn changes in **GameStorage.queue**.
+The gameboard UI waits either waits for a player to draw another line or it requests a move from the server.
+Which action it takes depends  on who has the current turn.
+The server determines when turns change and that information is stored in **GameStorage.queue**.